Uberspace/lab/source/guide_etesync-server.rst

 You can set up your own `EteSync Server`_ to sync all your devices.
 It is written in :manual:`Python <lang-python>` and based on the popular :lab:`Django-Framework <guide_django>`.

+.. warning:: EteSync Server v2 has been released_ in October 2020.
+This guide is about installing EteSync Server v1
+    and seems to be not applicable to v2.

 ----

 .. note:: For this guide you should be familiar with the basic concepts of